-Even though the Snail Darter is a tiny little mud fish, it created a giant controversy.
+Even though the snail darter is a tiny little mud fish, it created a giant controversy.
 In TVA v.
-Hill 437 U.S. 153 (1978),the United States Supreme Court affirmed an injunction that stopped the Tennessee Valley Authority from completing the Tellico Dam project because the proposed project would destroy the Snail Darter’s habitat.
-In short, the fish that is only as big as a paper clip stopped construction of a Dam.
+Hill 437 U.S. 153 (1978), the United States Supreme Court affirmed an injunction that stopped the Tennessee Valley Authority from completing the Tellico Dam project because the proposed project would destroy the snail darter’s habitat.
+In short, a fish that is only as big as a paper clip stopped construction of a dam.

 Lower Court History

 Environmentalists immediately sued and sought an injunction stopping construction of the Tellico Dam.
 The trial Court refused to issue the injunction, finding that the project was too far along and Congress could not have intended to cease construction of projects already in process.

 The trial court’s order denying the injunction was appealed to the United States Court of Appeals, which reversed the trial court’s order and ordered an injunction be put in place.
 The Court of Appeal held that the Court was not in the position to determine the current project status, and the status was irrelevant in determining the social and scientific costs of allowing a species to go extinct.

 The United States Supreme Court affirmed the decision of the Court of Appeals and ordered the TVA to halt construction of the Tellico Dam.
 The Court held that the construction of the Tellico Dam was a clear violation of section 7 of the ESA because its completion would eradicate an entire species.
 The Court held that Congress was clear in the ESA that the survival of Endangered Species was of utmost importance and demanded that everything must by done by the Government to ensure the survival of a species.

 The Court noted that this meant halting construction of the Tellico Dam, even though money and resources had already been spent.
 The Court held that because the value of an endangered species was incalculable, the cost to ensure their survival outweighed the costs already expended on the Tellico Dam.